raspibolt/raspibolt/raspibolt/raspibolt_6A_auto-unlock.md

   # add this line directly below ExecStart:
   ExecStartPost=+/etc/lnd/unlock

+  # make sure that the overall timeout is longer than the unit timeout, eg. 240s
+  TimeoutSec=240
   ```

 * Edit the LND config file to enable the REST interface on port 8080